 Appliance | Energy-Saving Benefits |

-Refrigerator | Uses less electricity, improved insulation |
+Refrigerator | Uses less electricity, better insulation |

-Washer and dryer | Lower water and energy consumption |
+Washer and dryer | Lower water and energy use |

-Water heater | Tankless models reduce standby heat loss |
+Water heater | Tankless models reduce energy waste |

 Dishwasher | Uses less water and energy per cycle |